 -

 To segment your market, use data from your CRM system, customer surveys, and market research to identify distinct customer groups.
 Analyze their purchasing behavior, demographics, and preferences to understand their price sensitivity.
-For example, you might offer discounts to price-sensitive segments while maintaining higher prices for less price-sensitive segments.
+As an example, you might offer discounts to price-sensitive segments while maintaining higher prices for less price-sensitive segments.
 Consider using loyalty programs to reward and retain your most valuable customers, who are often less price-sensitive.

 -